 Hatchets and Machetes are suitable for a lot of the same jobs.
 There is a ton of cross over in the type of work they can do, with a few key differences.
 I take each item on for different types of trips or jobs.
 So, what should you take?
 Which is better?
 Let’s have a look!

 A hatchet can be thought of as a small axe, that doubles as a hammer, and a knife.
 A machete is a slashing tool that can clear lots of brush efficiently, and be used as a light duty axe (on green wood).
-A hatchet and machete weigh about the same amount.
+Both hatchets and machetes weigh about the same amount.

 Hatchet vs Machete Comparison Table – Which is better?